texttechnologylab/Va.Si.Li-Lab/Documentation/docs/projects/faces.md

 ## FACES

-[FACES](https://gepris.dfg.de/gepris/projekt/539621548?language=en) (Feasibility, acceptance, and data quality of new multimodal surveys) is this SPP.
+[FACES](https://gepris.dfg.de/gepris/projekt/539621548?language=en) (Feasibility, acceptance, and data quality of new multimodal surveys) is part of this SPP.